John Horgan

-On June 28, 2022, Horgan announced that he would be stepping down as premier and NDP party leader once a new leader had been chosen in a leadership election.
+On June 28, 2022, Horgan announced that he would be stepping down as premier and NDP leader once a new leader had been chosen.
 Horgan was succeeded by David Eby on November 18, 2022.
+On November 1, 2023, Prime Minister Justin Trudeau announced that Horgan would be appointed Canada's ambassador to Germany.
+Horgan presented his credentials to the German president on December 8.
+He served in the position until his death from cancer in November 2024.

 Early life and career

-Horgan was born on August 7, 1959, in Victoria, British Columbia, Canada, the son of Alice May (Clutterbuck) and Pat Horgan.
-Horgan's father died when he was 18 months old, leaving his mother to raise him along with his three siblings.
+Horgan was born on August 7, 1959, in Victoria, British Columbia, Canada, the son of Alice May (née Clutterbuck) and Pat Horgan.
+Horgan was 18 months old when his father died, and he and his three siblings were raised by their mother.
 He worked multiple jobs to save money for university, including at a pulp mill in Ocean Falls.
 Horgan met his wife Ellie Horgan in 1979 while studying at Trent University in Peterborough, Ontario.
 They have two sons together.
 In 1983, Horgan earned a Bachelor of Arts from Trent.
-In the 2000s, Horgan was diagnosed with bladder cancer.

 He waited tables at the Keg in Victoria before earning his master's degree in history from the University of Sydney in 1986.
 Returning to Canada he went to Ottawa and worked as a legislative assistant to James Manly and later to Lynn Hunter.
 Horgan returned to Victoria in 1991 and became ministerial assistant to Dave Zirnhelt.
 In 1993, he was named analyst in the Policy Coordination Branch of the Ministry of Government Services, and in 1996, director at the Cabinet Policy and Communications Secretariat, Ministry of Finance and Corporate Relations.
 His positions from 1991 through 1998 saw him assume increasing responsibilities within government, including lead negotiator on the Columbia Basin Trust and as a participant on teams for the Columbia River Treaty and Land Use Plans.
 In 1998, he worked as a director in the Crown Corporations Secretariat before going on to work at Columbia Power as director of Corporate Affairs, focusing on getting Keenleyside and Brilliant dams repowered.
 In 1999, he was appointed chief of staff in the office of Premier Dan Miller.
 His last job in government was at the level of associate deputy minister working in the Ministry of Finance on energy projects.
 Following the change of government in 2001, Horgan created a small business that focused on policy, management, research and government liaison work.
 He formed a consulting company called IdeaWorks, along with former deputy minister Nancy Thompson, former NDP caucus research director Mary O'Donoghue, and two former NDP bureaucrats—Ian Reid and John Heaney—with whom he worked in the Ministry of Management Services in the 1990s, overseeing the expansion of gambling across the province.
 IdeaWorks was credited with developing a sophisticated campaign in 2003 by which they were successful in convincing Vancouver City Council to lift a moratorium on slot machines.
+In 2008, Horgan was diagnosed with bladder cancer; he was eventually declared cancer free after surgery and treatment.